NPTE Pass Rate Analysis

 The First-Attempt Advantage — Why It Matters More Than You Think

-Passing on the first attempt isn’t just preferable — it’s statistically one of the strongest predictors of whether you pass at all.
+Passing the licensure exam on the first attempt isn’t just preferable for new physical therapists — it’s statistically one of the strongest predictors of whether you pass at all.
+Try our free 20-question timed NPTE practice test to simulate the real exam experience and see where your clinical reasoning actually stands.

 First-Time Candidates